This masters degree will:

-The first core module 'What is Education?' will take place in the summer (July to early September) and can be studied either fully online or in mixed mode (a combination of online delivery and a two-week intensive course at the Institute in London).
-Students taking the mixed mode option will be required to attend the Institute daily lectures and seminars throughout the two weeks from 22 July – 2 August 2013 inclusive.
-A second core module 'Introduction to Social Research' will be taught fully online in Spring (January – March) 2014
+The first core module 'What is Education?' is taught three times in the year: as a mixed mode intensive course and as a 10 week module.
+The intensive course will take place in the summer (July to early September) and can be studied either fully on-line or mixed mode (a combination of on-line delivery and a two-week series of lectures at the UCL Institute of Education in London).
+Students taking the mixed mode option will be required to attend the UCL Institute of Education daily lectures and seminars throughout the two weeks from 25 July - 5th Aug 2016 inclusive.

-Optional modules are taught in a variety of modes including mixed mode, intensive short-courses, face-to-face or online.
+The second core module, and the option modules are taught in a variety of modes including mixed mode, intensive short-courses, face-to-face or on-line.
 Students may select modules to suit their preferred mode of study and circumstances.
 It is possible to complete the full MA by distance learning.

 How to apply

 Students may select two option modules.
-An indicative list of the type of modules that may be on offer is available on the University of London International Programmes website .
 The modules are listed under one of three blocks (headings).
 Students select two option modules.
 Each of the modules chosen must be from a different block.